alexgagnon/base-project/README.md

 ---

-If you are using vs code, it provides a vs code workspace settings file which you can uncomment to have them work out of the box.
+If you are using vs code, it provides a vs code workspace settings file which you can use to have them work out of the box.
 The extensions needed are:

 * ESLint
 * Flow Language Support